 Translation surfaces were introduced to study rational billiards as the example of the regular polygons $P_n$ in the introduction.
 Each rational billiard may be seen as a translation surface by a well known construction called unfolding or Zemliakov-Katok construction (see \cite{MasurTabachnikov2002}).

-Several results are known to holds for an arbitrary translation surface: the directional flows is minimal except for a countable set of directions \cite{Keane1975}, the translation flow is uniquely ergodic except for a set of directions of Hausdorff dimension at most $1/2$ \cite{KerckhoffMasurSmillie1986}, \cite{Masur1992}, and the translation flow is not mixing in any direction \cite {Katok1980}.
+The following results hold for arbitrary translation surfaces: the directional flow is minimal except for a countable set of directions \cite{Keane1975}, the translation flow is uniquely ergodic except for a set of directions of Hausdorff dimension at most $1/2$ \cite{KerckhoffMasurSmillie1986}, \cite{Masur1992}, and the translation flow is not mixing in any direction \cite {Katok1980}.

 The weak mixing property is more subtle.
 Indeed, translation flows in a genus one translation surface are never weakly mixing.
-The same property holds for the branched coverings of genus one translation surfaces, which form a \emph {dense} subset of translation surfaces.
+The same property holds for branched coverings of genus one translation surfaces which form a \emph {dense} subset of translation surfaces.
 However, for \emph {almost every} translation surface of genus at least two, the translation flow is weakly mixing in almost every direction \cite{AvilaForni2007}.
 The implicit topological and measure-theoretical notions above refer to a natural structure on the space of translation structure that we introduce now.